 Alternative mod: Ziipzaap’s Shader Pack

 A general graphics boost is one thing, but what about water?
 Water is one of the toughest things to get right in videogames, but Ziipzaap’s Shader Pack has managed it for Minecraft.
-You will get a decent lighting boost, too, but we recommend you jump into the drink straight after downloading this Minecraft shader - it will look just like the Minecraft 2 we see in our minds.
-Just imagine all the Minecraft 2 shaders we could have our greedy mits on in the future.
+You get a decent lighting boost too, but we recommend you jump into the drink straight after downloading this Minecraft shader – it’ll look just like the Minecraft 2 we see in our minds.
+Just imagine all the Minecraft 2 shaders we could have our greedy mitts on in the future.

 Mod: Inventory Tweaks

-Inventory Tweaks features a raft of quality-of-life fixes we would expect from Minecraft 2.
-When your stacks of blocks are automatically refilled - and tools that run out of durability - are immediately replaced in your hotbar, you will wonder how you played the game without it.
+Inventory Tweaks features a raft of quality-of-life fixes the likes of which we would expect from Minecraft 2.
+When your stacks of blocks are automatically refilled – and tools that run out of durability – are immediately replaced in your hotbar, you’ll wonder how you played the game without it.

 Alternative mod: WAILA

-WAILA - “What Am I Looking At” is a great UI tweak.
-It is hardly the kind of transformative thing we would see from Minecraft 2, but, when you aim your crosshairs at an item and you get a prompt telling you what it is, it proves an immense help.
+WAILA – “What Am I Looking At” is a great UI tweak.
+It’s hardly the kind of transformative feature we would demand to see from Minecraft 2, but when you aim your crosshairs at an item and you get a prompt telling you what it is, it proves to be an immense help.

-When it comes to human creativity, the possibilities are endless.
-Well, they would obviously be even more endless in Minecraft 2.
-Ok, maybe that isn’t possible - here are some Minecraft mods to make you even more creative and ready yourself for Minecraft 2:
+When it comes to human creativity the possibilities are endless.
+Well, they’d obviously be even more endless in Minecraft 2.
+Ok, maybe that isn’t possible – here are some Minecraft mods to make you even more creative and ready yourself for Minecraft 2:

 Decocraft is a great way to spruce up your Minecraft home.
 It adds craftable chairs, tables, bowls, bottles, lamps, stuffed toys, and even a kitchen sink.
-Get yourself some resources, craft some cool items, and pass the time until Minecraft 2 is a thing.
+Get yourself some resources, craft some cool items, and pass the time until Minecraft 2 is here.

 Alternative mod: Pam’s HarvestCraft

-Your home might look great, but that is nothing without some delicious food on your table.
+Your home might look great, but that’s nothing without some delicious food on your table.
 Pam’s HarvestCraft adds over 1,100 new foods and items to give you a menu fit for a Minecraft 2 king.
-The new items include 60 crops, 17 types of fish, tofu for vegans and vegetarians, and 36 fruit-bearing trees, and they will really widen your culinary repertoire.
+The new items include 60 crops, 17 types of fish, tofu for vegans and vegetarians, and 36 fruit-bearing trees, and they’ll really widen your culinary repertoire.